-attempt to kidnap or abduct.
-The current first degree murder statute is subject to a penalty enhancement where it is proven that the murder was committed in the course of a kidnapping, abduction, or attempted kidnapping or abduction.
+Ninth, the penalty enhancements under subsection (d) omit as an aggravating circumstance that there was more than one first degree murder arising out of one incident.
+The current first degree murder statute is subject to a penalty enhancement when there was more than one offense of murder in the first degree arising out of one "incident."103 The term "incident" is not defined by the statute, and there is no case law on point.
 By contrast, the penalty enhancement under subsection (d) omits this aggravating circumstance as unnecessary.
-In any case in which a person recklessly, with extreme indifference to human life, kills another while committing or attempting to commit kidnapping, the person may be convicted and separately sentenced for kidnapping or attempted kidnapping, which substantially increases the maximum allowable punishment beyond a murder not committed in the course of a kidnapping or attempted kidnapping.
-Eliminating this aggravating circumstance reduces unnecessary overlap between offenses, and improves the clarity and proportionality of the revised statute by preventing both an enhanced penalty for the murder and a separate conviction and sentence for the kidnapping offense.
+In any case in which the accused commits more than one murder, that person may be convicted and sentenced for multiple counts of murder, which allows for punishment proportionate to the conduct.104 Eliminating this aggravating circumstance reduces unnecessary overlap between offenses,105 and improves the clarity and proportionality of the revised statute by preventing both enhanced penalty for each murder and a separate conviction and sentence for the additional murders.